-SUMMARY: This notice solicits nominations from any interested party for quantum-resistant cryptographic algorithms to be considered for new public key cryptographic standards that will be secure against quantum computation.
-It addresses the nomination requirements and the minimum acceptability requirements of a "complete and proper" candidate algorithm submission.
-The evaluation criteria that will be used to appraise the candidate algorithms are also described.
+SUMMARY: This notice solicits nominations from any interested party for quantumresistant cryptographic algorithms to be considered for new public key cryptographic standards that will be secure against quantum computation.
+It addresses the nomination requirements and the minimum acceptability requirements of a "complete and proper" algorithm submission.
+The evaluation criteria that will be used to appraise the submitted algorithms are also described.

-DATES: Candidate nomination packages must be received by DATE.
+DATES: Submission packages must be received by DATE.
 Further details are available in Section X.

-ADDRESSES: Candidate algorithm submission packages should be sent to: XXX, Information Technology Laboratory, Attention: Quantum-Resistant Cryptographic Algorithm Submissions, 100 Bureau Drive - Stop 8930, National Institute of Standards and Technology, Gaithersburg, MD 20899-8930.
+ADDRESSES: Submission packages should be sent to: XXX, Information Technology Laboratory, Attention: Quantum-Resistant Cryptographic Algorithm Submissions, 100 Bureau Drive - Stop 8930, National Institute of Standards and Technology, Gaithersburg, MD 20899-8930.